patniharshit/jbechtel.github.io/_posts/2017-05-19-Community-Bonding-Period-Week-2.md

   [#8600](https://github.com/matplotlib/matplotlib/pull/8600)
 * Fixed an issue by adding test for `_num_to_string` method used in `__call__` of `LogFormatter` [#8598](https://github.com/matplotlib/matplotlib/pull/8598)
-* Debugged failing tests because of segmentation fault in qt backend
+* Debugged failing tests because of segmentation fault in Qt backend